andy-guttridge/tribehub_react/README.md

 - Avatar images throughout the website had the same text for the alt attribute.
 This was addressed by passing a `displayName` prop through to the Avatar component, and using this to generate an appropriate alt text value for each user.

-- Several form elements with no label were flagged on the profile update form and the event search form (caused by a missing or incorrect id attributes on input elements), and one element with a duplicate id on the contacts form (caused by a naming clash with another element on the add event form).
+- Several form elements with no label were flagged on the profile update form and the event search form (caused by missing or incorrect id attributes on input elements), and one element with a duplicate id on the contacts form (caused by a naming clash with another element on the add event form).

 - The label containing the notifications indicator was found to contain no text.
 This was rectified by putting a `<span>` element with the Tailwind CSS `sr-only` class inside the label, providing a read out of the number of notifications present for screen readers but visually hidden.
 This label was also flagged as orphaned from its form control by the Wave validator, however this was not fixed, as the label is used instead of a button for the DaisyUI dropdown component in order to overcome a bug in Safari.